 More amazing questions to build conversation:

-Now, these 6 games all encourage friendly competition or open conversation, making them perfect for creating bonding moments that make a difference.
+Finally, these 7 games all encourage friendly competition or open conversation, making them perfect for creating family bonding moments that make a difference.

 In Beat That, players attempt a variety of different wacky challenges.
 Buddy up and duel with family members for extra family fun!